To mortgage folk across the country, it’s an age-old question: “Lock or float?”

 When deciding between locking and floating, you need to assess your situation.
-Every borrower has a unique story, and every day is different, so there is no hard and fast rule.
+Every borrower has a unique story, and every day is different, so there is no hard and fast rule here.

 Some borrowers may not be comfortable with “letting it ride,” while others may be market experts and have a good handle on the direction of mortgage rates.

-If you prefer to sleep at night and “like” where mortgage rates are at the moment, locking might suit you better than floating.
+If you prefer to sleep at night and “like” where mortgage rates are right now, locking might suit you better than floating.

 And if you think mortgage rates aren’t going to get any better, again, locking is probably the move.

-Additionally, if you can’t risk taking on a higher mortgage rate (think a DTI ratio on the brink), locking your rate would be very smart to avoid any future hang-ups.
+Additionally, if you can’t risk taking on a higher mortgage rate (think a DTI ratio on the brink), locking your rate would be very smart to avoid any future hang-ups or a denied application.